httptoolkit/httptoolkit-website/src/posts/tls-fingerprinting-node-js.md

 In reality though, it turns out it is used more widely: Akamai use TLS fingerprinting to block bot traffic at the CDN level for some of their customers.
 I don't know for sure, but I suspect this is part of their optional [bot management](https://www.akamai.com/products/bot-manager) features.

-An easy example is available on [the Zolando website](https://en.zalando.de/) (a major online retailer based in Germany).
+An easy example is available on [the Zalando website](https://en.zalando.de/) (a major online retailer based in Germany).

-This page makes various requests to the Zolando API, to endpoints like `https://en.zalando.de/api/navigation`, which you can see from your browser console.
+This page makes various requests to the Zalando API, to endpoints like `https://en.zalando.de/api/navigation`, which you can see from your browser console.
 These work happily in the browser, returning a 200 response with some JSON data.

 Unfortunately, if you make the same request from Node.js (in Node v12 - v16), it fails: